-The above suggests, that we need to hardcode the absolute widths of both the document as a whole (in the sense of \textwidth/\pagewidth) as well as the widths or paragraphs and \hboxes.
+The above suggests that we need to hardcode the absolute widths of both the document as a whole (in the sense of \textwidth/\pagewidth) as well as the widths of paragraphs and \hboxes.
 This is of course undesirable in that it destroys responsive layout in HTML.
 Ideally, we would prefer to use relative widths in terms of percentages.

-Regarding the document width, this is easily resolved: Instead of letting width: $\langle text \ width \rangle$, we set max-width: $\langle text \ width \rangle$.
-This way, the page accomodates smaller screen, but if enough screen space is available will default to the size the document was originally designed for.
+Regarding the document width, this is easily resolved: Instead of letting width: $\langle text width \rangle$, we set max-width: $\langle text width \rangle$.
+This way, the page accommodates smaller screens, but if enough screen space is available will default to the size for which the document was originally designed.

-Relative widths in general however only work as expected if the direct parent of a node has a fixed assigned width, and as previously mentioned, in as far as possible we want to defer the precise dimensions of HTML nodes to the rendering engine.
-Moreover, once we have a box width width:0, no percentage will get us back to a non-zero value.
-Both problems were solvable if CSS would allow for inheriting attribute values from arbitrary ancestors, but since it does not, we need to be more creative:
+Relative widths in general however only work as expected if the direct parent of a node has a fixed assigned width, and as previously mentioned, insofar as possible we want to defer the precise dimensions of HTML nodes to the rendering engine.
+Moreover, once we have a box with width:0, no percentage will get us back to a non-zero value.
+Both problems would be solvable if CSS allowed for inheriting attribute values from arbitrary ancestors, but since it does not, we need to be more creative:

-Instead of directly inheriting, we can use a custom CSS property --current-width and initialize it as $--current-width:min(100vw, \langle text \ width \rangle)$; the same effect as the more naive approach above, but now allows for stating other widths in the body of the HTML node as values relative to the --current-width attribute.
+Instead of directly inheriting, we can use a custom CSS property --current-width and initialize it as --current-width:min(100vw, (text width));

+width:var(--current-width) in the body.
+(The vw unit is 1% of the width of the "viewport", i.e., browser windows.)
+This achieves the same effect as the more naive approach above, but now allows for stating other widths in the body of the HTML node as values relative to the --current-width attribute.

 Using this approach, all relative widths in a document are now relative to the current document's initial \textwidth.
-This is problematic in the context of STFX, where the \inputref macro largely replaces TEX's \input: Besides allowing for referencing source files relative to a math archive (i.e. a "library" of document snippets), which is important for building modular libraries, when converting to HTML \inputref simply inserts a reference to the file, that can subsequently be dynamically inserted into the referencing document.
-This obviates the need to both reprocess the same file for every context in which it occurs, as well as to rebuild all referencing files every time any of the \inputrefed files change.
-Notably, such \inputrefs often occur deeply nested, e.g. a file with a short individual definition might be \inputrefed in an \begin{itemize} environment in a definition block in a framed beamer slide within lecture notes.
-This entails that we would like to inherit widths from the closest ancestor with a fixed assigned width > 0 (e.g. the innermost \item in the example above) rather than the <body>, and update the value of --current-width accordingly, to accomodate any document context in which the HTML node might (dynamically) occur.
+This is problematic in the context of STFX, where the \inputref macro largely replaces TFX's \input: Besides allowing for referencing source files relative to a math archive (i.e. a "library" of document snippets), which is important for building modular libraries, when converting to HTML \inputref simply inserts a reference to the file, which can subsequently be dynamically inserted into the referencing document.
+This obviates both the need to reprocess the same file for every context in which it occurs, as well as to rebuild all referencing files every time any of the \inputrefed files change.
+Notably, such \inputrefs often occur deeply nested, e.g. a file with a short individual definition might be \inputrefed in an {itemize} environment in a definition block in a framed beamer slide within lecture notes.

+This entails that we would like to inherit widths from the closest ancestor with a fixed assigned width > 0 (e.g. the innermost \item in the example above) rather than the <body>, and update the value of --current-width accordingly, to accommodate any document context in which the HTML node might (dynamically) occur.

-Hence, when encountering e.g. a (top-level) \vbox with width 0.5\textwidth (e.g. a \begin{minipage}), we would like to do:
+For example, given a top-level \vbox with width 0.5\textwidth (e.g. a {minipage}), we would like to do:

+'''

+<div class="vbox" style="--current-width:calc(

 0.5 var(--current-width));

 width:var(--current-width)">...

 '''